SignalK/freeboard-sk/README.md

 1. Clone this repository.

-2. Run `npm i` to install project dependencies. *Note: this will also build the project placing the deployable application files in the `public` folder.*
+2. Run `npm i` to install project dependencies.

 3. Run `npm start` or `ng serve` to start a development web server and then navigate to `http://localhost:4200/` to load the application.
 The application will automatically reload once you save changes to any of the source files.